AY2324S1-CS2103T-W09-1/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing client's parameter in FAPro.
+Edits an existing person in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`